Timetable and Routines

 Snacks and meals

 The setting makes snacks and meals a social time at which children and adults eat together.
 We plan the menus for snacks so that they provide the children with healthy and nutritious food.
 Please tell us about your child's dietary needs and we will make sure that these are met.
-We ask that a packed healthy Lunch is provided by yourself if your child is staying all day or up until 1 pm.
+We ask that a packed healthy Lunch is provided by yourself if your child is staying all day or up until 1 pm, or you can order a cooked lunch via Parent Pay (provided by Mailles Butchers).
+You will be given access to Parent Pay when you register you child at Pre-school, The menu is also available to view on this website.

 The setting's policies help us to make sure that the service provided by the setting is a high quality one and that being a member of the setting is an enjoyable and beneficial experience for each child and her/his parents.